sashs/Ropper/README.md

 Planned features for future versions
 ------------------------------------
-  Architectures:
-- PowerPC-Support
-- ARM Thumb Support

   File formats:
   - Raw

+  Edit Headerfields
+  Print more informations

+  For any other ideas please contact me

 Project page